aai-institute/pyDVL/docs/value/semi-values.md

 Two additional instances of semi-value are [Data Banzhaf][data-banzhaf-intro] [@wang_data_2023] and [Beta Shapley][beta-shapley-intro] [@kwon_beta_2022],
-which offer improved numerical and [rank stability][glossary-rank-stability] in certain situations.
+which offer improved numerical and rank stability in certain situations.

 All semi-values, including those two, are implemented in pyDVL by composing different sampling methods and weighting schemes.
 The abstract class from which